Feature Extraction in the Remote Sensing Data Value Chain: A Systematic Review of Methods and Applications: Introduction

 \section{Introduction}

-\IEEEPARstart{A}{dvancements} in remote sensing (RS) technologies have ushered in an era of unprecedented data availability, with modern RS platforms continuously generating high-resolution spatial, spectral, and temporal Earth observation data on a global scale.
-Data volume, variety, and dimensionality are expected to grow faster as imaging systems improve~\cite{reichstein2019deep}.
-These datasets have revolutionized domains such as environmental monitoring~\cite{li2020review}, natural resource management~\cite{kingra2016application}, urban planning~\cite{wellmann2020remote}, agricultural activity monitoring~\cite{weiss2020remote}, and disaster management~\cite{van2000remote}, offering essential information to support timely and informed decision-making.
+Advancements in Remote Sensing (RS) technologies have ushered in an era of unprecedented data availability, with modern RS platforms continuously generating high-resolution spatial, spectral, and temporal Earth observation data from local to global scales.
+Data volume, velocity, variety, and dimensionality are expected to grow faster as imaging systems improve~\citep{reichstein2019deep}.
+These datasets have revolutionized domains such as environmental monitoring~\citep{li2020review}, natural resource management~\citep{kingra2016application}, urban planning~\citep{wellmann2020remote}, agricultural activity monitoring~\citep{weiss2020remote}, and disaster management~\citep{van2000remote}, offering essential information to support timely and informed decision-making.

-Advanced data processing techniques are crucial for extracting actionable insights from complex datasets.
+Sophisticated data processing techniques are crucial for extracting actionable insights from complex datasets.
 These methods, including data mining and machine learning, help identify patterns, make predictions, and derive meaningful interpretations.
 However, high data volume and dimensionality—across spectrum, space, and time—present significant challenges.
-For example, satellites like the Sentinel missions produce $8$ to $12$ terabytes of synthetic aperture radar (SAR) and optical imagery daily~\cite{shurmer2018sentinels}, and the near-real-time data stream from weather satellites such as the geostationary operational environmental satellite (GOES-R) series provides continuous monitoring of atmospheric conditions~\cite{goodman2020goes}.
+For example, satellites like the Sentinel missions produce $8$ to $12$ terabytes of synthetic aperture radar (SAR) and optical imagery daily~\citep{shurmer2018sentinels}, and the near-real-time data stream from weather satellites such as the geostationary operational environmental satellite (GOES-R) series provides continuous monitoring of atmospheric conditions~\citep{goodman2020goes}.
+Furthermore, the volume, variety, and complexity of RS data dimensionality are illustrated in Fig.~\ref{fig:RS_FE_3D}.
 As dimensions increase, many techniques become computationally impractical.
-Even with large datasets, high dimensionality can lead to data sparsity, unreliable distance metrics, and an increased risk of overfitting in machine learning models.
-These problems are commonly summarized as \textit{the curse of dimensionality}~\cite{altman2018curse}.
+Even with large datasets, high dimensionality can lead to unreliable distance metrics and an increased risk of overfitting in machine learning models.
+These problems are commonly summarized as \textit{the curse of dimensionality}~\citep{altman2018curse}.